jxlxx/julio.lol/content/posts/go-essentials.md

 y = "another thing"
 ```

-If you have unused variables or imports, go will complain and the build will fail.
+If you have unused variables or imports, Go will complain and the build will fail.
 But while developing you can get around this by using underscores.

 ```go